mtncork/IbScala/README.md

 Empty lines are required between each of the above entries.

 ### TWS Connection ###
 The test code as well as the sample applications require that an instance of the IB Trader Workstation application is running.
-The current connection code assumes that **TWS is running on the same machine**, and tries to connect through localhost, ip address 127.0.0.1.
+The current connection code assumes that **TWS is running on the same machine**, and tries to connect through localhost, IP address 127.0.0.1.
 The standard port for TWS of **7496** is used.
 You will need to set TWS to allow local connections.
 The setting is found through the TWS application menu at:
    **File -> Global Configuration -> API -> Settings**
 1. Enable ActiveX and Socket Clients.
 1. Set the port to 7496.